PhD Program in Social Work:

 - Application forms are invited for BSW and MSW programs only through ONLINE mode.
 Rest of the programs are currently offline.

-- Applicant has to login through the ONLINE ADMISSION SYSTEM and register online with e-mail ID, mobile number and date of birth.
+- Applicant has to login through the https://cswnn.edu.in/admission-portal and register online with e-mail ID, mobile number and date of birth.
 On successful registration, an email will be sent to the registered e-mail ID with login credentials to access the form and complete it online.

 - The application fee for BSW and MSW program shall be paid through the online bank link provided in the official email for ONLINE PAYMENT